“Memorable concerts don’t merely deliver what’s expected; they also take audiences beyond what they can envision.”

 In contrast, conventional programs – say, classical piano recitals of music solely by Schumann or Chopin – can leave music lovers opting to enjoy home entertainment because they can readily stream outstanding performances of such repertoire.

-Exclusive programs can become true happenings, and I point to examples in “Programs that Pop.”
+Exclusive programs can become true happenings, and I point to examples in my articles “Programs that Pop.”

 * * *